starkfell/starkfell.github.io/_posts/2016-11-17-continuous-deployment-to-nano-server-in-azure.md

 ## Deploy a Nano Server in Azure from GitHub

-Browse to the **[Deploy Nano Server and VNet into Azure](https://github.com/starkfell/starkfell.github.io/tree/master/arm-templates/deploy-vnet-and-nano-server-in-azure)** ARM Template and clicko on the **Deploy to Azure** button.
+Browse to the **[Deploy Nano Server and VNet into Azure](https://github.com/starkfell/starkfell.github.io/tree/master/arm-templates/deploy-vnet-and-nano-server-in-azure)** ARM Template and click on the **Deploy to Azure** button.

 If you are not already logged into your Azure Subscription, you will be prompted to do so.
 Once you have logged into your Azure Subscription, the Custom deployment blade will appear.

 ![continuous-deployment-to-nano-server-in-azure-001]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-001.jpg)

 Under the **BASICS** section, do the following: